2. Who we are

 Should you not wish FSDP to contact you in the future, we will hold your minimum contact details on file.
 This will enable us to ensure that we comply to your wishes.

 We will hold this data indefinitely.
-Should you wish to engage with FSDP again then please get in touch with our team @ email@example.com.
+Should you wish to engage with FSDP again then please contact us at firstname.lastname@example.org or calling us on 01285 713299.

 9. Sharing your data